Verma modules over p-adic Arens-Michael envelopes of reductive Lie algebras: Highest weight categories

-We are going to construct analogues of Verma modules in $\hO$.
+In the following it will be convenient-at least in case $I=\emptyset$ -to introduce in our setting the notion of a highest weight module.

+So let $\frp=\frb$ be the Borel subalgebra.
 Let $M$ be for a moment an arbitrary coadmissible $\hUg$-module.
 As usual, a {\it maximal vector} of weight $\lambda\in\frh^*$ in $M$ is a nonzero element $m\in M_\lambda$ such that $\frn.m=0$.
-We call a coadmissible module $M$ a {\it highest weight module with highest weight} $\lambda$ if it is a cyclic $\hUg$-module on a maximal vector in $M_\lambda$. \begin{rem} Any $M\in\hO$ has a maximal vector as can be deduced from axiom (1).
-In particular, any simple object in $\hO$ is a highest weight module. \end{rem} Let $\lambda\in\frh^*$ and consider the (left) $\hUg$-module
+We call a coadmissible module $M$ a {\it highest weight module with highest weight} $\lambda$ if it is a cyclic $\hUg$-module on a maximal vector in $M_\lambda$. \begin{rem} It follows directly from the definition of $\hO$ that any $M\in\hO$ has a maximal vector.
+In particular, any irreducible object in $\hO$ is a highest weight module according to property $(iv)$ of Prop. \ref{propO}. \end{rem} \begin{lemma} The coadmissible module $\hMl$ is a highest weight module of weight $\lambda$. \end{lemma} \begin{proof} This follows as a special case from (the proof of) Prop. \ref{verma}.